greendost/Linkbox/README.md

 ### Installing
-Clone repository
+- Clone repository
-Run npm install
+- Run `npm install`
-Run Gulp in a dedicated terminal session, as it will watch for changes Open build/index.html in a browser
+- Run `gulp` in a dedicated terminal session, as it will watch for changes
+- Open `build/index.html` in a modern browser

 ## Running the tests
-Run unit tests along with coverage reports with the following: nyc mocha tests/linkbox_test.js
+Run unit tests along with coverage reports with the following:
+`nyc mocha tests/linkbox_test.js`

 ## Deployment
 The final application is really just a simple web page, plus external CSS and JS files, which you could embed within the HTML file to make it one file.

 ## Built With
-Plain Vanilla JS, Pug, Sass, Gulp, Bundle-js, and various other packages to help with building, testing, etc.
+Plain Vanilla JS, Pug, CSS Grid, Sass, Gulp, Bundle-js, and various packages to help with building, testing, etc.  Makes use of SVG icons from [Font Awesome](https://fontawesome.com/).

 ## Contributing
-Looking forward to any contributions, thoughts, and feedback.
+Looking forward to any contributions, thoughts, and feedback - in visual design, UX, or development.
+Also, please feel free to reach out if interested in user testing.

 ## Versioning